lemonrock/cordial/README.md

 * `robots.txt` generation adds in whitespace that isn't strictly required but does so to try to keep consistency with human-edited files
 * Generated GIF animations that have alternate sources (for image source sets) lack the `smallest_image` and `largest_image` UrlTags.
 These could be added but the code complexity may not be worthwhile.
 * Not all URLs are validated for existence.
 This because they are external (shortcodes, pingbacks).

-## Known Bugs

-* Image source sets use URLs, but if the image has been specified as a data-uri, the URL will be invalid because it won't exist.
-Image source sets don't really make a lot of sense when using data-uris.

 ## Licensing